Manatee conservation: Sources of danger

-Becoming endangered / legal protection
+Becoming endangered and legal protection

 Starting in the 18th century when the English declared Florida a manatee sanctuary and made manatee hunting illegal, people have worked to protect this species.
 In 1893, manatees first received protection under Florida law, and in 1907 this law was revised to impose a fine of $500 and/or six months of jail time for assaulting or killing a manatee.
 In accordance with the Endangered Species Preservation Act of 1966, an act of Congress designed to list endangered animal species and offer them limited protection, the manatee became one of 78 original species listed as being threatened with extinction.
 There are currently more than 1300 species on this list.
-On March 11, 1967 federal efforts to protect the manatee began when the United States Fish and Wildlife Service listed the manatee as endangered.
+On March 11, 1967, federal efforts to protect the manatee began when the United States Fish and Wildlife Service listed the manatee as endangered on the ICUN Red List.

 In 1972, the manatee was designated a marine mammal protected under the Federal Marine Mammal Protection Act.
 This act prohibited the removal of any marine mammal and imposed a fine of up to $2000 and/or one year in jail for doing so.
 The Endangered Species Act of 1969 was revised in 1973 and increased federal protection of manatees.
 The “act made it a violation to harass, harm, pursue, hunt, shoot, wound, kill, capture, or collect an endangered species…authorized cooperative agreements between states and the federal government with funding management, research and law enforcement.”
+This act also includes touching or feeding an endangered species.
+If manatees were getting fed from people, especially people on boats, that gives the manatee a positive reaction with people and boats and would more cause them to approach those things more.
+This in turn would cause further mortality form boat collisions and/or net entanglement.

 In 1974, the Sirenia Project was established in Gainesville, Florida to provide manatee documentation and rescue programs.
 In 1976, Sea World of Florida began a Manatee Rescue and Rehabilitation Program.
 The Florida Manatee Sanctuary Act passed in 1978, amending the 1907 state law.
 Florida became an official refuge and sanctuary for the marine mammals, and the regulation of boat speeds in areas of manatee inhabitation became allowed.
 In that same year, the U. S. Fish and Wildlife Service, Florida Audubon Society, and Sea World also sponsored the “West Indian Manatee Workshop” in which six management recommendations were proposed: regulations to control boaters and divers, land acquisition for refuges, study of potential artificial refuges, explore technological control mechanisms to protect manatees, develop oil spill contingency plans, and increase public education.